UoL-SignalProcessingGroup/SMC-NUTS/README.md

 ```
 python run_experiments.py
 ```
-This code will generate multiple results for a model defined in `stan_models`.
+This code will generate multiple results into the `experiments/output/model_name` for a model defined in `stan_models`.
+Results generated include: Mean estimates, variance estimates, effective sample size (ess), temperature (phi) schedule, and the acceptance probability.

 Results can then be plotted by
 ```